dexuantang/dexuantang.github.io/_posts/2022-4-10-Analog-Function-Gen.md

 ---

 ## Description
-This is an attemp to create a analog function generator based on comparators and op-amps that targets a maximum frequency of 20 MHz.
+A 5Mhz analog function generator with 10V peak to peak square, triangular, and sine wave output at 50 ohm load impedance.

-The project is currently in design and simulation phase in NI Multisim.
-For progress till this page is updatated, please follow the link to its [main repository](https://github.com/dexuantang/Analog-Function-Gen/tree/main/Simulations).
+The project is still work in progress.
+This page only posts updates from time to time.
+For real time progress and full schematics, please follow the link to its [main repository](https://github.com/dexuantang/Analog-Function-Gen/tree/main/Simulations).

 ## Block Diagram